8 things to expect in collaboration as we near the Slack IPO date

 We’ve got together at Mio to suggest what is potentially coming before the

-IPO date and some suggestions for what can be expected once somebody invests in the collaboration leader.
+IPO date, rounded up the features introduced this year, and suggested what can be expected once somebody invests in the collaboration leader.

 What could happen before the Slack IPO?